-Percentage coverage by training and awareness programmes on any of the principles during the financial year:
+Ι. Percentage coverage by training and awareness s programmes on an ly of the principles during g the financial year:

-Segment Total number of training and awareness programmes held Topics/principles covered under the training and its impact %age of persons in respective category covered by the awareness programmes Board of Directors and Key Managerial personnel involved during the year, industry development and inter alia, in discussing va ment and the KMP's were arious topics ranging from obal economy, ESG related en by the Company.
+Segment Total number of training and awareness programmes held Topics/principles covered under the training and its impact %age of persons in respective category covered by the awareness programmes Board of Directors and Key Managerial personnel involved during the year, industry development and Directors, Senior Manager inter alia, in discussing va l its outlook, Indian and Glo n social initiatives undertake obal economy, ESG related

 Employees, other than Board of Directors and KMPs Employees and workers received access to a variety of online TQM (Total Quality Management) and Lean Management courses over the year, through Workers Exide Learning Academy.
-Exide One, is a social collaboration tool that the Company has established for its workers to enable them to connect, collaborate, and communicate.
+Exide One , is a social collaboration tool that the Company has established for its workers to enable them to connect, collaborate, and communicate.
 Employees and workers can connect on a single platform through a variety of digital events, and the platform allows them to exchange information in real-time via blog postings.
 Several videos of the manufacturing process and products are also provided to all employees/ workers to familiarise and train themselves.
 This has helped employees during COVID to improve and develop skills.
 We are also planning to implement similar initiatives for our new joiners to acclimatise them better and faster with the Company's work environment, policies, products, manufacturing process, skill development and so on.